 Ants are annoying pests, and keeping them out of your home can be difficult, especially in the spring and summer.
-From getting into food to crawling into the bathroom, having bugs around can gross you out.
-But if you have a cat, the usual ant-control methods can be dangerous and even toxic.
+From getting into food to crawling into the bathroom, having bugs around is unpleasant enough to send most people running for ant-killer.
+But, if you have a cat, the usual ant-control methods can be dangerous and even toxic to your pet.

 The Problem with Ant-Control Products

 Many insecticides, such as those used in ant baits, contain attractants like butter or peanut butter, which cats cannot resist.

 While the bait dosage is likely too low to cause long-term damage, they can cause an upset stomach.
 A larger danger is that your cat will ingest part of the plastic or cardboard container, causing a blockage.
 Traditional sprays and repellents can be toxic to your pets.
 Instead, focus on preventative efforts to keep ants from coming into your home in the first place.
 If bugs still find a way to invade, use natural methods to keep them at bay and protect your home and cat.

 - Prevention is the best cure.
 Keep kitchen and dining areas scrupulously free of food, including dishes in the sink.
 Wipe up all water spills and repair any dripping faucets.

 - Store your food carefully.
 Put all of your shelf-stable food in airtight containers.
 Cereal boxes, pasta boxes and other cardboard containers are too easy for bugs to infiltrate.
 Use plastic or glass containers with a seal.

 - Create your own ant trap.
 Combine 1/3 cup molasses or honey, six tablespoons of sugar, and six tablespoons of active dry yeast.
 Put it in a container such as a canning jar, and punch holes in the top.
 Place the trap outside the house near the ants' entry point.
 The ants will be tempted by the sugar content but will be trapped in the mixture due to its consistency.